 My mother: sick and weak

 That is until my mother decided to follow suit six short months later.
 I use the word ‘decided’ very loosely.
 See, she didn’t kill herself.
 No, she died steadily.
 Painfully.
 Daily.
+She was also HIV-positive.

 This process began almost as soon as we had buried my father.
 I was still seven but turned eight somewhere in those months.